This months featured FAQs

 Your company can use the scheme if it:

-- is not trading on a recognised stock exchange at the time of the share issue and does not plan to do so
+• is not trading on a recognised stock exchange at the time of the share issue

-- does not control another company other than qualifying subsidiaries
+• does not control another company unless that company is a qualifying subsidiary

 Your company and any qualifying subsidiaries must: